-A large leak will require environmental cleanup as well as repair or replacement of the coil itself.
+A large leak can have an environmental impact as well as repair or replacement of the coil itself.
 If a large enough portion of the coil is damaged, it may need replacements.
 Depending on your model, it may be more cost effective to replace the entire compressor/condenser unit at that point.

 Removing Dog Urine From the AC

 If you catch the problem early enough (for example, if you catch the canine in the act), you can probably clean off most of the urine before it starts to eat away at anything.
 First, turn off the power to the air conditioning unit, using the outdoor AC disconnect switch or the circuit breaker in your home's breaker box.
 You don't want to have any power going to the unit during cleaning.

 Next, remove any protective grills and hose them down with a light spray from a garden hose.
 You should be able to see visible evidence if there's urine buildup on the grates.
 Gently spray the air conditioner coil in the area of the accident.
 You can clean the internal or external fins of the air conditioner with an air conditioner fin cleaning brush, a tool designed for this part specifically.
 Take time to clean out other debris that may be stuck in the coils, like leaves or pollen.
 Let the air conditioner dry for one hour before restoring power to the unit.